Pool Plaster Repair Services - Swimming Pool Replastering

-The basic pool plaster recipe is a 1:2 ratio of white Portland cement mixed with some sort of silicates, such as ground limestone, quartz sand, or marble dust.
-Many pool plaster mixes also include other chemicals, such as liquid acrylic concrete fortifiers to affect their texture and durability.
+The basic concrete pool plaster recipe is a 1:2 ratio of white Portland cement mixed with some sort of silicates, such as ground limestone, quartz sand, or marble dust.
+Many pool plaster mixes also include other chemicals, such as liquid acrylic concrete structural fortifiers to affect their texture and durability.

 Pigments can also be added to affect the color, which will in turn be affected by the water inside the pool.
 A pure bright-white pool plaster mix or white pool plaster is the most popular option historically but with fresh competition currently.
 It will provide brilliant cerulean color to the filled pool, while a gray tint will give the famous Tahoe blue look.

 Pool plaster is mixed by hand on-site and then applied in a 1/4-inch to 1/2-inch-thick coat all along the bottom and sides of the pool (unless the homeowner desires a different waterline finish).
 It dries quickly, and generally, the pool can be filled and used the next day.